Professional team working on laptops in modern workspace

 Equipment financing typically takes 3-5 days.
 Working capital loans fund in 1-3 days.
 Lines of credit take 5-10 days for initial approval but draw instantly after that.
 SBA loans take 30-90 days.
 If you need money in under a week, skip the SBA and go with working capital or equipment financing.

 Whether it's a $40K mobilization or a $200K excavator, there's a product built for it.
-See what your equipment would cost to finance — plug in the price, get real monthly payments, no credit pull.
+See what your equipment would cost to finance — plug in the price, get real monthly payments, soft-pull pre-qualification.

 Related Resources